 - Class 1 – Those systemic investment firms which carry out certain bank-like activities (i.e. underwriting and dealing on own account) and have assets over €30 billion.
 These systemic firms will be fully subject to the same treatment as banks.

 - Class 2 – For larger non-systemic firms, the rules introduce a new way of measuring their risks based on their business models.
 For firms which trade financial instruments, these will be combined with a simplified version of existing rules.

 - Class 3 – The capital requirements for the smallest and least risky investment firms will be set in a simpler way.
 The rules will be comprehensive and robust enough to capture the risks of investment firms, yet flexible enough to cater to various business models and ensure that these firms can remain commercially-viable.
 These firms would not be subject to any additional requirements on corporate governance or remuneration.

 The proposal will now be discussed by the European Parliament and the Council.
 Once adopted, an implementation period of 18 months is envisaged before the new regime starts to apply.
 We expect implementation in 2019.

 This is hopefully the beginning of the end for the more disproportionate parts of CRD for many investment firms.
-For non-MiFID investment firms, the FCA may take the opportunity to align its own rules with the EBA’s new approach.
+For non-MiFID investment firms, the FCA may take the opportunity to align its own rules with the new approach.
 Whilst there will be some simplification of prudential compliance for some investment firms, it may not reduce regulatory capital requirements for all and indeed, for some firms, the prudential burden may well increase – for example, exempt CAD firms.

 It should be noted that ICAAPs remain an important prudential supervisory tool.
 If the proposed regime is to achieve its objectives, we expect firms will need to continue to demonstrate that their ICAAPs are a realistic basis for setting more relevant internal capital requirements and Pillar 2 add-ons.